Pfizer files COVID-19 vaccine application to U.S. FDA

 The application also includes safety data on about 100 children 12-15 years of age.
 The company said 45% of U.S. trial participants are 56-85 years old.

-If the data is solid, “we literally could be weeks away from the authorization of a 95% effective vaccine,” U.S. Health and Human Services Secretary Alex Azar said on CBS’s “This Morning.”
+If the data is solid, “we literally could be weeks away from the authorization of a 95% effective vaccine,” Azar said on CBS’s “This Morning.”

 The companies expect the FDA to grant the EUA by mid-December and said they will begin shipping doses almost immediately.
 Pfizer has said it expects to have 50 million vaccine doses ready this year, enough to protect 25 million people.